The Art of More

-The Art of More is an American series which debuted on November 19, 2015, on Crackle.
+The Art of More is an American drama television series which debuted on November 19, 2015, on Crackle.

 On December 2, 2015, Crackle renewed the series for a second season which consists of 10 episodes.
 Filming for season two began in early 2016, and was released on November 16, 2016.

 Premise

 The series explores the underbelly and surprisingly cutthroat high-stakes world of New York auction houses.